1DSAG/UI5-Best-Practice/README.md

 ## example PR-based workflow

 0. fork the repo
    ![fork a github project](img/00-fork.png)

 1. clone your fork into your local development environment
    ![clone the forked project](img/05-clone-fork.png)

 2. create a new local git branch
    ![create new local git branch](img/10-new-branch.png)

 3. write, edit, code (most likely `markdown` content in `/docs/**/*`.
    👨‍💻
    repeat.

    `git commit` early, `git commit` often
-   &rarr; watch out for the commit linting (see [git commit messages](#git-commit-messages)) &rarr; enjoy the helping of auto-markdown-linting (see [linting of markdown content](#linting-of-markdown-content))
+   &rarr; watch out for the commit linting (see [git commit messages](#git-commit-messages))
+   &rarr; enjoy the convenience of auto-markdown-linting (see [linting of markdown content](#linting-of-markdown-content))

 4. if applicable, [clean up your git commit history](https://about.gitlab.com/blog/2018/06/07/keeping-git-commit-history-clean/#situation-3-i-need-to-add-remove-or-combine-commits)

 5. push the local branch to your fork

 6. submit a pull request (PR)
    ![create a pull request on github](img/30-create-PR.png)

 7. write the PR message similar to the [git commit messages](#git-commit-messages), so `squash`-merging gets easy for the maintainers
    ![nice pull request message](img/31-PR-message.png) if applicable, referenc open issues in your commit message (<https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword>)

 8. add a reviewer to the PR
    ![add a reviewer to the pull request](img/35-PR-reviewer.png)

 9. Changes necessary after the PR was created?
    Simply commit to the branch of your fork &rarr; the PR gets updated automatically

 10. PR review process successfully completed?
     Then the PR will be merged by any of the maintainers and it’s time for 🎉